 Another major accomplishment of authorities across the globe is the near eradication of Polio except for some remaining cases in the Third World.
 Historically, the likelihood of a child surviving to adulthood was quite small, mostly due to disease.
-Now, in the U.S. at least, all infants are vaccinated for the most commonly fatal diseases during infancy, reducing infant and childhood mortality rates to unprecedentedly low levels.
+Now, in the U.S. at least, all infants are vaccinated for the most common fatal diseases during infancy, reducing infant and childhood mortality rates to unprecedentedly low levels.
 No longer do we need to fear the plagues of Measles, Mumps, Rubella, Polio, Smallpox, Yellow Fever, Malaria, and Diptheria.
 At least, not in the U.S., and not if all children are properly vaccinated.
+If not, anti-malaria tablets are available for traveling.
 We should be thankful that we have had dedicated efforts to enforce vaccination to protect our loved ones and us, as well as the resources to enable our health and well being.
 Many that are born in less developed countries still face the destruction and devastation of many of these diseases, leaving them scarred, disfigured, incapacitated, or dead.

 I Don't Want to Get a Vaccine.
 Why Should I?